roopendrakumarprabhakaran-wq/EntranceSnapper/README.md

 **Output:**

 A new Point Layer will be added to your QGIS project containing the generated entrances, complete with the relational attributes entrance_id, bldg_ref (mapped Building ID), and, optionally, road_ref and road_rank.
-* **Manual Rectifier:** A "human-in-the-loop" tool for complex architectural layouts.
-Select specific curved road segments and the tool automatically aligns the nearest building entrances to that exact local tangency.

 **Known Limitations (Edge Cases Requiring Manual Rectification)**